DeclanChidlow/vale.rocks/input/posts/documents/everything-is-chrome.md

 ## The Death of Firefox Support

 As Bryce Wray illustrates in his article ["Firefox on the Brink?"](https://www.brycewray.com/posts/2023/11/firefox-brink/) the US Web Design System mandates official support for browsers exceeding 2% usage on US Government-run websites.
 A similar requirement is [set by the British government](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices).
-As he suggests, it may be a lot sooner than we expect that Firefox loses consideration during development.
+As he suggests, it may be a lot sooner than we expect that Firefox loses consideration for compatibility during development.
 I very much recommend reading his article for discussion on the topic.

 ## Taking Action